I LOVE Violet Medicine!

 Add to a mix of other steamed greens .
 This can be a delightful addition to stronger greens like dandelion and garlic mustard, as they have a delicate flavour.

-Enjoy VIOLETS ~ every way you can~ Wild violets, ethically wild-harvested are possibly in my near future!
+Enjoy VIOLETS ~ every way you can~ Wild violets, ethically wild-harvested are a wonderful part of Spring!

 Green wishes, Carol